John Kirby (attorney): Universal City Studios v. Nintendo

 Kirby's most well-known case was Universal City Studios, Inc. v.
 Nintendo Co., Ltd. (1984), which he handled while a partner at Mudge Rose.
 In this case, he defended Nintendo against litigation from Universal Studios in a dispute revolving around the video game Donkey Kong, which Universal claimed to be an unlicensed use of the titular character from their film King Kong.
 Kirby won the case, a landmark victory for Nintendo, by presenting evidence that Universal had previously won a legal battle against RKO that said the story and characters of King Kong were in the public domain; thus, Universal had no legal right to claim ownership of the characters and basic scenario (man rescuing a woman from a large ape) when the studio originally threatened legal action against Nintendo.
 For this defense, Kirby was considered to have "saved Nintendo" during its early growth into video games in the American market.

 In thanks for aiding them, Nintendo gave Kirby a $30,000 sailboat, christened Donkey Kong, along with "exclusive worldwide rights to use the name for sailboats."
 Shigeru Miyamoto also stated that the name of the character Kirby (created by Masahiro Sakurai) was chosen in honor of Kirby.
 It is rumored that a copy of the game Kirby's Dream Land was eventually sent to Kirby, who was humored and flattered.

 Personal life

 Kirby was married to Susan Cullman, daughter of Edgar M. Cullman.
 He had three children from a previous marriage and a stepdaughter.

-Kirby died on October 2, 2019, due to complications from myelodysplastic syndrome, twenty days before his 80th birthday.
+Kirby died on October 2, 2019, due to complications from myelodysplastic syndrome, aged 79.